 We and our joint ventures are subject to numerous environmental, health and safety laws and regulations, including those governing laboratory procedures and the handling, use, storage, treatment and disposal of hazardous materials and wastes.
 Our operations involve the use of hazardous and flammable materials, including chemical materials.
 Our operations also produce hazardous waste products.
 We and our joint ventures are therefore subject to PRC laws and regulations concerning the discharge of waste water, gaseous waste and solid waste during our manufacturing processes.
 We and our joint ventures are required to establish and maintain facilities to dispose of waste and report the volume of waste to the relevant government authorities, which conduct scheduled or unscheduled inspections of our facilities and treatment of such discharge.
 We and our joint ventures may not at all times comply fully with environmental regulations.
-Any violation of these regulations to take corrective measures.
+Any violation of these regulations may result in substantial fines, criminal sanctions, revocations of operating permits, shutdown of our facilities and obligation to take corrective measures.
 We and our joint ventures generally contract with third parties for the disposal of these materials and waste.
 We and our joint ventures cannot eliminate the risk of contamination or injury from these materials.
-In the event of contamination or injury resulting from the use of hazardous materials, we and/or our joint ventures also could incur significant costs associated with civil or criminal fines and penalties.
+In the event of contamination or injury resulting from the use of hazardous materials, we and/or our joint ventures could be held liable for any resulting damages, and any liability could exceed our resources.
+We and/or our joint ventures also could incur significant costs associated with civil or criminal fines and penalties.